Walmart will stop selling cigarettes in some stores - KESQ

 Walmart, which has around 5,000 stores in the United States, in 2019 raised the minimum wage to buy tobacco to 21 and stopped selling e-cigarettes.
 Sam’s Club, owned by Walmart, has also stopped selling cigarettes at most of its stores in recent years.

 Walmart did not say how many of its stores have removed tobacco entirely.
-A spokesperson for Walmart told CNN Business that it made the “business decision” to end tobacco sales in select stores “a result of our ongoing focus on the tobacco category.”
+A spokesperson for Walmart told CNN Business that it made the “business decision” to end tobacco sales in select stores “as a result of our ongoing focus on the tobacco category.”

 Public health advocates have long urged retailers to stop selling tobacco products, and some cities and states have also banned tobacco sales in pharmacies.